Remembering

 Items of historic interest involving this ship: -

-Background Data: The two sister ships in this Class were originally ordered by Polish owners and both were jointly commandeered by the Admiralty and the Foreign Office under the Defence Regulations and Enactments during the Korean War.
+Background Data: The two sister ships in this Class were originally ordered by Polish owners and both were jointly requisitioned by the Admiralty and the Foreign Office under the Defence Regulations and Enactments during the Korean War.
 They were initially used mainly for charter work, then carried Admiralty cargoes for a short while before being placed in reserve.
 There was to have been a third ship in this Class, to have been named SURF PILOT, which was also requisitioned by the Admiralty during the Korean War to prevent her being used by the Communists.
 She however commissioned instead as a tender to HMS TERROR at Singapore, before being laid up in very poor condition and she was never used by the RFA

-23 April 1951 launched by Bartram and Sons Ltd, South Dock, Sunderland as Yard Nr 333 named BESKIDY for Gdynia-America Shipping Lines Ltd, Gydnia, Poland which was subsequently dissolved and its fleet was handed over to the Polskie Linie Oceaniczne
+23 April 1951 launched and named BESKIDY for Gdynia-America Shipping Lines Ltd, Gydnia, Poland which was subsequently dissolved and its fleet was handed over to the Polskie Linie Oceaniczne

 11 August 1951 Mr A J Daniel RFA appointed as Chief Engineer Officer